Hall of Fame

 Help us save more lives

-Make a difference in the lives of thousand of patients in Kansas City, the region and beyond.
+Make a difference in the lives of thousands of patients in Kansas City, the region and beyond.
 Your gift will help us provide the best care to patients and families today and for years in the future.

 We're proud to recognize several of our most valuable players – loyal supporters whose contributions have made a lasting impact on our organization.
 Through their commitment to caring and their support of our system, each award recipient is making a lasting impact on the health of people in Kansas City, across Kansas and beyond. – Bob PagePresident and chief executive officer

-2018 Hall of Fame Honorees
+2019 Hall of Fame Honorees